So you want to go to Botswana, but what does a Botswana safari cost?

 Shoulder Season – April to June (sometimes only to May) and November (and sometimes December)

-Peak Season – July to October * Some very popular camps even have a ‘super-peak’ season in July and August
+Peak Season – July to October, plus * denotes that some very popular camps even have a ‘super-peak’ season in July and August.
+At the top end, there are some very pricey camps which push up the maximums.
+So don’t be unnecessarily discouraged by this.

 - Time of Year